Medology/.github/.github/ISSUE_TEMPLATE/Standard-Investigation-Issue-Template.md

 - [ ] A solution has been discovered but it was deemed not worth it, and reasoning is documented on this issue

+## Exploratory Testing
+Not required.
+This is an investigation.
+No changes were made.

 ## Announcement Message
 dev-important:
 < If engineering requires notification instead of (or in addition to) the end user or if there is different information, then put the text here.
 Otherwise, indicate "N/A" >